handijk/step-github-merge/README.md

 # Options

 - `token` The token used to make the requests to GitHub.
 See [Creating a GitHub token](#creating-a-github-token).
-- `tag` The tag name of the release.
-This needs to be unique for this repository.
-Semver versioning is recommended, but not required. (make sure this is json encoded, see [TODO](#todo))
+- `base` The name of the base branch that the head will be merged into.
+- `head` (optional) The head to merge.
+This can be a branch name or a commit SHA1.
+Defaults to the current branch.
 - `owner` (optional) The GitHub owner of the repository.
 Defaults to `$WERCKER_GIT_OWNER`, which is the GitHub owner of the original build.
 - `repo` (optional) The name of the GitHub repository.
 Defaults to `$WERCKER_GIT_REPOSITORY`, which is the repository of the original build.
-- `target-commitish` (optional) Specifies the commitish value that determines where the Git tag is created from.
-Can be any branch or commit SHA.
-Defaults to `$WERCKER_GIT_COMMIT`, which is the commit of the original build.
-- `title` (optional) The title of the release. (make sure this is json encoded, see [TODO](#todo))
-- `body` (optional) Text describing the contents of the tag. (make sure this is json encoded, see [TODO](#todo))
+- `commit_message` (optional) Commit message to use for the merge commit.
+If omitted, a default message will be used. (make sure this is json encoded, see [TODO](#todo))
-- `draft` (optional) Create a unpublished release if this is `true`, or create a published release if this is `false`.
-Defaults to empty, which means the default of GitHub will be used (currently this is `false`).
-- `prerelease` (optional) Create a pre-release release if this is `true`, or create a normal release if this is `false`.
-Defaults to empty, which means the default of GitHub will be used (currently this is `false`).
 - `export-id` (optional) After the release is created, a release id will be made available in the environment variable identifier in this environment variable.
 Defaults to `WERCKER_GITHUB_CREATE_RELEASE_ID`.

 # TODO

-- Create better error handling for invalid token en existing tag.
+- Create better error handling for invalid token and merge conflict.
 - Escape user input to be valid json.
 - Make sure `export_id` contains a valid environment variable identifier.
-- Add check to see if the tag is not used for a release already.

 # License